lephare-photoz/lephare/docs/detailed.rst

 One context value corresponds to a unique filter combination:

 - if an object is observed in all passband but H : Context=191
 - if an object is observed in UGRIZ : Context=31
 - if an object is observed in GRIZK : Context=158

-If the context is absent in the input catalog, it is equivalent to use all the passbands for all the objects, so Context=255.
+If the context is absent in the input catalog (format SHORT), or put at 0, it is equivalent to use all the passbands for all the objects.
 However, the code checks the error and flux values.
 If both values are negative, the band is not used.

 In practice, the context specified in the input catalog can include all the passbands where the object has been observed even the bands where it is not detected (upper-limit).

-Additional options in the configuration file will allow to restrict the use of the catalog to some specific filter combinations.
+Additional options in the configuration file will allow to restrict the use of the catalog to some specific filter combinations as GLB_CONTEXT, FORB_CONTEXT, ADAPT_CONTEXT, MABS_CONTEXT, FIR_CONT.
+They set the globally the bands to be used (GLB_CONTEXT), to be removed (FORB_CONTEXT), the ones used for the calibration of the offsets (ADAPT_CONTEXT), the ones to compute absolute magnitudes (MABS_CONTEXT) and finally the bands to be used for FIR templates (FIR_CONT).

-| **Note 1**: if the flux (or mag) and the associated error are negative, the filter is ignored in the fit.

-| **Note 2**: In the configuration file, some options refer to a sum of filter context: GLB_CONTEXT, FORB_CONTEXT, ADAPT_CONTEXT, MABS_CONTEXT, FIR_CONT, FIR_SCALE